daedaleanai/exp-bminator2/doc/ddln-bminator2-ICD.md

 #### Description of Terms

 **BMInator v2**
 A small PCB with an STM32L43x microcontroller, a Bosch BMI088 and BME280 sensor and firmware to read out the sensor and output the data over a serial line.
+In addition the device contains a current source and analog inputs to control a heater element.

 **Host Unit**
-A system interfacing to the BMInator v2, (e.g. a Host Unit).
+A system interfacing to the BMInator v2, (e.g. a CoaXPress camera).

 **MUST** A requirement for the the system.